 This article contains affiliate links.
 Upon purchase, I earn a small commission at no extra cost to you.

-20 Gift Ideas for those with Chemical and Mold Sensitivities
+20 Gift Ideas for those with Allergies & Chemical and Mold Sensitivities

 - Organic bedding.
 I like Coyuchi for bedding because they give special attention to making their products safe for the chemically sensitive.
 Always ask the giftee which brand is safe for them and which stores are safe for them to buy from.
 My post on mattresses has more bedding brands and ideas.